zWarMob/ma1/README.md

 * **Helper code**: You are given a lot of boilerplate code as functions in `/src` to be imported into each of the notebooks.
 This is to simplify the assignments.
 Please acquaint yourself with this "helper code".

 * **Guides**: Each of the sub-assignments have a corresponding *guide notebook*.
-Everything needed to complete the assignments are in the notebooks.
+Everything needed to complete the assignments is in the notebooks.
 The guide notebooks are there to help you understand and practice the concepts.
 Please refer to the table below:

 | Assignment | Assignment notebook | Guide notebook | Description |
 | --- | --- | --- | --- |